ArchieCur/MARKDOWN_FLAVORS/README.md

 The base specification that many flavors extend.
 Intentionally minimal to ensure broad compatibility.

 ### GitHub Flavored Markdown (GFM)
 GitHub's implementation, widely used in README files, issues, and pull requests.
-Added support for math blocks in 2022.
+Added support for math blocks in 2022 and Alerts in 2023.

 ### Obsidian
 Optimized for knowledge management with strong support for internal linking, callouts, and community plugins that extend functionality.